fermyon/developer/content/spin/v2/redis-outbound.md

 {{ startTab "Python"}}

 Redis functions are available in the `spin_redis` module.
 The function names are prefixed `redis_`.
+You must pass the Redis instance address to _each_ operation as its first parameter.
 For example:

 ```python
 from spin_redis import redis_get